 Moving packages to osg-testing¶

-A package may be moved from osg-development to osg-testing when the individual maintainer of that package decides that it is ready for widespread testing and when the package is eventually intended for a production release, and when approved by the OSG Software Manager.
+A package may be moved from osg-development to osg-testing when the individual maintainer of that package decides that it is ready for widespread testing and when approved by the OSG Software Manager.
 Approval is needed because this is when we first make packages available to people outside of the OSG Software Team.

-When we are ready to make a production release, we first move the correct subset of packages from osg-testing into osg-prerelease.
+When we are ready to make a production release, we first move the correct subset of packages from osg-testing into osg-prerelease and osg-rolling.
 This should be done after checking with the OSG Release Manager to verify that it's okay to release the software.
 The intention of osg-prerelease is to do a final verification that we have the correct set of packages for release and that they really work together.
+The intention of osg-rolling is to make thoroughly tested software available to users before its first point release.
 This is important because the osg-testing repository might contain a mix of packages that are ready for release with packages that are not ready for release.
-When moving packages to osg-prerelease, the team member doing the release will:
+When moving packages to osg-prerelease and osg-rolling, the team member doing the release will:

 - Update the osg-version RPM to reflect the new version.
-Push this RPM through osg-development, osg-testing, and into osg-prerelease.
+Push this RPM through osg-development, osg-testing, and into osg-prerelease and osg-rolling.

-- Find the correct set of packages to push from osg-testing into osg-prerelease.
+- Find the correct set of packages to push from osg-testing into osg-prerelease and osg-rolling.

-- At a minimum, run the automated test suite on the contents of osg-prerelease.
+- At a minimum, run the automated test suite on the contents of osg-prerelease and osg-rolling.
 In cases were more extensive testing is needed, or the test suite doesn't sufficiently cover the testing needs, do specific ad-hoc testing.
 (If appropriate, consider proposing extensions to the automated test suite.)

-We expect that in most cases, this process of updating and testing the osg-prelease repository will be less than one day.
+We expect that in most cases, this process of updating and testing the osg-prelease and osg-rolling repositories will be less than one day.
 If there are urgent security updates to release, this process may be shortened.

 Moving packages to osg-release¶